pramnora/julia/README.md

 ## Introduction

-Julia, is a FREE programming language...which can be downloaded from here...
+Julia, is a FREE programming language.

+Julia is notably...

+- fast
+- used in Scientific computing circles
+- can connect to a number of external libraries / (though, I myself have never actually done that before...?)
+- etc.

 -----

 ## INSTALLING JULIA ON LINUX MINT